Tire: Manufacturing

 Pneumatic tires are manufactured in about 450 tire factories around the world.
 Tire production starts with bulk raw materials such as rubber, carbon black, and chemicals and produces numerous specialized components that are assembled and cured.
 Many kinds of rubber are used, the most common being styrene-butadiene copolymer.

-In 2004, $80 billion of tires were sold worldwide, in 2010 it was $140 billion (approximately 34% growth adjusting for inflation), and is expected to grow to $258 billion per year by 2019.
+Forecasts for the global automotive tire market indicate continued growth through 2027.
+Estimates put the value of worldwide sales volume around $126 billion in 2022, it is expected to reach the value of over $176 billion by 2027.
+Production of tires is also experiencing growth.
 In 2015, the US manufactured almost 170 million tires.
 Over 2.5 billion tires are manufactured annually, making the tire industry a major consumer of natural rubber.
-It is estimated that by 2019, 3 billion tires will be to be sold globally every year.
+It was estimated that for 2019 onwards, at least 3 billion tires would be sold globally every year.
+However, other estimates put worldwide tire production of 2,268 million in 2021 and is predicted to reach 2,665 million tires by 2027.

 As of 2011, the top three tire manufacturing companies by revenue were Bridgestone (manufacturing 190 million tires), Michelin (184 million), Goodyear (181 million); they were followed by Continental, and Pirelli.
 The Lego group produced over 318 million toy tires in 2011 and was recognized by Guinness World Records as having the highest annual production of tires by any manufacturer.